kgatilin/aihive/docs/arch/adr/005-product-requirements-storage.md

    - Facilitates collaboration through pull requests and reviews

 3. **Implementation Strategy**:
-   - The `ProductRequirementRepository` interface will be implemented by a MongoDB-based repository
+   - The `ProductRequirementRepository` interface has implementations for both MongoDB and file-based storage
+   - Storage type is configurable via configuration file or environment variables
    - An additional service will handle synchronization to Git
    - The in-memory implementation will be maintained for testing purposes